 This performance/installation has been supported by the Joe Goode Annex rental sponsorship program.

 is an innovator in the field of improvised dance performance.
 Born in Kazakhstan, she studied modern and contemporary dance in Belarus, Moscow, and Amsterdam.
 In Israel she co-founded the award-winning experimental performance group EVM Laboratories to research the interaction between diverse media structures and to develop specific improvisational performance techniques.
-Avy K Productions is the San Francisco-based incarnation of her and visual artist Vadim Puyandaev's twenty-year collaboration, featuring their signature “audio-visual-kinetic” approach, which brings together contemporary dance, live painting, evolving material installation, video projection, and live music to create unique and vital performances.
+Avy K Productions is the San Francisco-based incarnation of her and visual artist Vadim Puyandaev's over 30-year collaboration, featuring their signature “audio-visual-kinetic” approach, which brings together contemporary dance, live painting, evolving material installation, video projection, and live music to create unique and vital performances.
 The core idea is to facilitate a dialogue between artists of different media and unite them under a common theme.
 Everything occurs in real time so a conversation between artists can emerge.